skosch/YinYangFit/docs/source/index.markdown

 src="img/v2_nonlinearity.png" alt="Nonlinear activation of V2 neurons
 enables computation of correlations">

 Unfortunately, we have no direct measurements of what each of these neurons respond to most strongly.
-However, we can glean some intuition from trained artificial image classification networks: by simply picking out some units in the early convolutional layers and iteratively generating input images that maximally excite them, we can visualize the variety of local correlations different V2 neurons detect:
+However, pre-trained image classification networks contain units in their early convolutional layers that are, presumably, somewhat analog to V2 cells.
+By iteratively adjusting white noise until these units are maximally activated, we can estimate what kinds of correlations in the input they are tuned to:

-{mn}These images were adapted from an [interactive online article](https://doi.org/10.23915/distill.00024.002) by Chris Olah and his colleagues at OpenAI, who have published lots of neat approaches to explain and interpret the inner workings of convolutional networks.{/mn}
+{mn}These images were adapted from an [interactive online article](https://doi.org/10.23915/distill.00024) by Chris Olah and his colleagues at OpenAI, who have published lots of neat approaches to explain and interpret the inner workings of convolutional networks.
+Note that in the human brain, colour information is not integrated quite like it is here.{/mn}
 <img src="img/v2_texture_neurons.png" alt="Some kernels from Inception V1"/>

 On their own, many of these correlations may appear to be meaningless.
 Together, however, they describe the local texture of an image.
-As it turns out, a mere few dozen of such correlations is sufficient to fool human texture perception: we can iteratively generate fake images, starting from white noise, that result in the same combination of local averages of these presumed V2 responses as in the original image.{sn}The first iteration of this [idea](https://doi.org/10.1023/A:1026553619983) came about in 1999, long before
+As it turns out, a mere few dozen of such correlations are enough to fool human texture perception: we can iteratively generate fake images, starting again from white noise, that result in the same combination of local averages of these presumed V2 responses as in the original image.{sn}The first iteration of this [idea](https://doi.org/10.1023/A:1026553619983) came about in 1999, long before